developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 8. Repeat step 7 again.
 AppMgr is listed twice in the Config tab.
 9. If automatically bypassing the screen overlay permission, scroll to **AccessMgr** and click the plus (+) sign next to it.
 This adds AccessMgr to the Config tab on the right side.
 10. Repeat step 7 again.
 AppMgr is listed in the Config tab.
-11. Scroll to find **ConditionMgr** and click the plus (+) sign next to it.
+11. _If using EMM for device deployment, skip this step and proceed to step 13._ Scroll to find **ConditionMgr** and click the plus (+) sign next to it.
 This adds ConditionMgr to the Config tab on the right side.
     <img src="config-added.jpg" /><i>List of config settings added</i>

 12. Click **Add.**
-13. If using StageNow to copy the install file to the device, proceed with this step.
-Otherwise, skip to step 14.<br>
+13. _If using StageNow to copy the install file to the device, proceed with this step.
+Otherwise, skip to step 14._<br>
     _StageNow Config 1_ - Copy the install file to the device with FileMgr.
 In the **FileMgr** screen under the **Create New Setting** tab, select and enter the desired options to install the APK, for example:<br>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• **File Action:** Transfer/Copy File<br>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• **Target Access Method:** File in the device file system<br>